Parent Letter

 (Download this Summer Math Intro in a printable PDF format)

 day with your child.
-On the reverse side of this letter is a list of
+Also provided is a list of

 games and websites that you can use with your child to assist the